kerrishotts/cordova-plugin-webpack-transpiler/readme.md

 Place your TypeScript & ES2015+ files in `www/esm`, with `index.js` or `index.ts` as the entry to your app.
 If `index.ts` exists, it will be used as the preferred entry point, otherwise `index.js` will be used.

-You should source `www/js/index.js` in your `www/index.html` file; the bundle will be named `www/js/index.js`.
+You should source `www/js/app.bundle.js` in your `www/index.html` file; the bundle will be named `www/js/app.bundle.js`.

 Prior to `cordova prepare`, your files in `www/esm` will be transpiled, and then bundled with webpack, with the output being copied to `www/js`.

 > **Note:** If, during this step, Cordova needs to install the plugin, the "before prepare" step will not occur.
 You'll need to execute another `cordova prepare` in order to get the plugin to work.

-Before any compilation occurs, the JavaScript or TypeScript files in each platform's `www/esm` folder will be removed.
+After the transformation, the JavaScript or TypeScript files in each platform's `www/esm` folder will be removed.
 The project root's `www/esm` folder remains intact.
 This is to avoid copying unnecessary files to the application bundle when built.

 ### Debug vs Release